Phone: (202) 495-1090 | Email: cecilia@altavistatherapy.com

 U Visa

-In a U visa case, a psychological evaluation is to evaluate the psychological effects of a serious crime.
+In a U visa case, a psychological evaluation assesses the psychological effects of being a victim of a serious crime.

 T Visa